 What Causes Concrete to Sink?

 Concrete is a wonderful building material.
 It’s durable, strong, easy to produce and economical.
 Which is why it’s the most commonly used building material in the world for pavements.
 And as you know, concrete can crack, chip, crumble and sink.
-In this post, I’m going to focus on sinking and discuss the most common causes for sinking or settled concrete and also share some tips on reducing the chance your existing or new concrete will sink in the future.
+In this post, I’m going to focus on sinking and discuss the most common mistakes made during construction that causes concrete to settle.

 Why is my concrete sinking?